Information Association for Language Model Updating by Mitigating LM-Logical Discrepancy: Introduction

 \section{Introduction}

-Large language models (LLMs) have demonstrated remarkable capabilities in addressing users’ diverse information needs, primarily owing to the extensive range of information sources in their pretraining corpora.
-Nevertheless, LLMs are incapable of providing up-to-date information absent from the pretraining corpora.
-The primary technical challenge lies in effectively updating the language model with the most recent information sources such as news articles.
-Prior research on updating neural models~\cite{zhu2020modifying,DBLP:conf/iclr/MitchellLBFM22,de2021editing,hase2021language,meng2022locating,mitchell2022memory} mainly concentrates on the instance level, where the annotated instances with new information in various format, including knowledge triples, conversational data or responses with human feedback, are used to enhance the models when they fail to produce accurate predictions due to the lack of information.
-The updating process necessitates substantial human involvement in generating such structured or semi-structured training data, which may affect the timeliness of update.
-Consequently, we propose a more challenging task, namely Self Information Update (SIU), wherein the models must update itself with only the information sources rather than more structured annotated instances.
+Large language models (LLMs) have demonstrated remarkable capabilities in addressing diverse information needs, primarily owing to the extensive range of information sources in their pre-training corpora.
+Nevertheless, LLMs are incapable of providing up-to-date information absent from the pre-training corpora.
+Therefore, effectively updating language models with the most recent information become an important research problem.
+However, existing work on model updating including continual fine-tuning~\cite{DBLP:conf/iclr/WeiBZGYLDDL22,DBLP:conf/iclr/SanhWRBSACSRDBX22,ouyang2022training,DBLP:journals/corr/abs-2210-11416} and knowledge editing~\cite{zhu2020modifying,DBLP:conf/iclr/MitchellLBFM22,de2021editing,hase2021language,meng2022locating,mitchell2022memory,meng2023massediting} demonstrate notable limitations in \emph{generalizability} of new information and \emph{structurality} of updating corpus, which we address in this work.